gnosis/dex-services/README.md

         --solver-type <solver-type>
             Which style of solver to use.
 Can be one of: 'naive-solver' for the naive solver;
             'standard-solver' for mixed integer programming solver;
-            'fallback-solver' for a more conservative solver than the standard solver;
             'best-ring-solver' for a solver searching only for the best ring;
             'open-solver' for the open-source solver
             [env: SOLVER_TYPE=]  [default: naive-solver]